Christina of Denmark, Queen of Sweden

 Christina of Denmark (Kirstine Bjørnsdatter, Kristina Björnsdotter; c.
 1120/25 – c.
-1160/70), was Queen of Sweden as the wife of King Eric "IX" (r.
-1156–1160), and the mother of King Canute I of Sweden.
+1160/70), was Queen of Sweden as the wife of King Erik the Saint (r.
+1156–1160), and the mother of King Knut Eriksson.

 Life

 According to the Knýtlinga saga, Christina was the daughter of Bjørn Haraldsen Ironside, son of the Danish prince Harald Kesja, and his consort, the Swedish princess Katarina Ingesdotter, daughter of King Inge I of Sweden.
 It has been calculated that she was born no earlier than c.
-1122, which fits with the approximate birthdate of her future husband Eric (c.
+1122, which fits with the approximate birthdate of her future husband Erik (c.
 1120–25).
 She was made fatherless in 1134, when her father Prince Björn was murdered by order of his uncle, King Eric II of Denmark.
 Her sole surviving close relative, Björn's brother Oluf Haraldsen, sought assistance in Sweden and was able to set himself up as king in Skåne in 1140–1143.

-In about the same time Christina married in Sweden with a man of non-royal origins, Eric Jedvardsson, later known as Eric the Saint.
+In about the same time Christina married in Sweden with a man of non-royal origins, Erik Jedvardsson, later known as Saint Erik.
 He probably came from the province of Västergötland which bordered to Denmark.
-Since their son Canute was betrothed by 1160, the marriage of Christina and Eric probably took place in the early 1140s.
-The marriage gave Eric the means to claim the Swedish throne; the House of Stenkil, to which Christina belonged on her mother's side, became extinct in the male line in the 1120s.
+Since their son Knut was betrothed by 1160, the marriage of Christina and Erik probably took place in the early 1140s.
+The marriage gave Erik the means to claim the Swedish throne; the House of Stenkil, to which Christina belonged on her mother's side, became extinct in the male line in the 1120s.
 The new king Sverker I did not have royal forebears.
-According to later tradition, Eric took royal titles in 1150.
+According to later tradition, Erik took royal titles in 1150.
 Six years later, he became king after the assassination of Sverker, and Christina became the Queen of Sweden.
 Her queenship probably lasted for four years, from 1156 to 1160.

 Queen

 Queen Christina became notable for her conflict with Varnhem Abbey, Västergötland.
 She was in dispute with the monks about the ownership to the land upon which the convent had been founded, as she considered it as an inheritance after her relative, lady Sigrid.
 She is claimed to have harassed the monks: a chronicle accuses her of sending women into the convent to dance naked before the monks.
 This forced the monks to leave the country and seek refuge in Denmark, where they founded Vitskøl Abbey (1158), a conflict for which the pope contemplated to have her excommunicated.
-After this, however, Christina and Eric became increasingly well-disposed to the Varnhem monks, who were able to return and reorganize monastic life.
+After this, however, Christina and Erik became increasingly well-disposed to the Varnhem monks, who were able to return and reorganize monastic life.